Goals & Objectives

 - Two teams led by Family Medicine attendings

 - Broad clinical experience with varied pathology, socio-economic and racial diversity

 - Full responsibility for patient care with excellent back up and teaching

-- Admitting short calls during the first year
+- Admitting short calls during the first year and second year

 - Excellent in-house back up for all calls

 - Third year experience as Jr. attending/teaching responsibility

 - Didactic conferences- morning report with subspecialty teaching

 - Medical officer on duty (MOD) overnight call in the second year with responsibility for in-house coverage-2 one-week blocks

 - Two blocks of in-patient child care, one in first year, one in second year